daehyeok/d30-printer/README.md

   <TEXT>  The text to be printed on the label

 Options:
   -a, --addr <ADDR>            The MAC address of the D30 label maker.
+If not set, it will automatically scan for the D30.
+(Optional)
-(Optional) -f, --font <FONT>  The font name or the path to the font file.
+  -f, --font <FONT>            The font name or the path to the font file.
 If not set, 'Hack' font will be used by default.
+(Optional)
-(Optional) -h, --help         Print help
+  -s, --scan-time <SCAN_TIME>  The timeout value for the Bluetooth scan, specified in seconds [default: 5] -h, --help                   Print help
   -V, --version                Print version
 ```